2022 Tennessee Lottery 250

 The 2022 Tennessee Lottery 250 was the fifteenth stock car race of the 2022 NASCAR Xfinity Series and the 13th iteration of the event.
-The race was held on Saturday, June 25, 2022, in Gladeville, Tennessee at Nashville Superspeedway, a 1.333 mi permanent D-shaped racetrack.
-The race took it's scheduled 188 laps to complete.
-Justin Allgaier, driving for JR Motorsports, put on a dominating performance, winning both stages, and leading 134 laps for his 18th career Xfinity Series win, along with his second of the season.
-To fill out the podium, Trevor Bayne, driving for Joe Gibbs Racing, and Riley Herbst, driving for Stewart-Haas Racing, would finish 2nd and 3rd, respectively.
+The race was held on Saturday, June 25, 2022, in Gladeville, Tennessee, at Nashville Superspeedway, a 1.333 mi permanent D-shaped racetrack.
+The race took its scheduled 188 laps to complete.
+Justin Allgaier, driving for JR Motorsports, put on a dominating performance, winning both stages and leading 134 laps for his 18th career Xfinity Series win and his second of the season.
+To fill out the podium, Trevor Bayne, driving for Joe Gibbs Racing, and Riley Herbst, driving for Stewart-Haas Racing, finished 2nd and 3rd, respectively.

 Background

 Nashville Superspeedway is a motor racing complex located in Gladeville, Tennessee, United States (though the track has a Lebanon postal address), about 30 mi southeast of Nashville.
 The track was built in 2001 and is currently hosting the Ally 400, a NASCAR Cup Series regular season event, the Tennessee Lottery 250, and the Rackley Roofing 200.

-It is a concrete oval track 11/3 miles (2.145 km) long.
+It is a concrete oval track 1+1/3 mi long.
 Nashville Superspeedway is owned by Speedway Motorsports, which acquired the track's previous owner Dover Motorsports in December 2021.
 Nashville Superspeedway is the longest concrete oval in NASCAR.
 Current permanent seating capacity is approximately 25,000, but will reach up to 38,000 for the NASCAR Cup Series event in 2021.
 Additional portable seats are brought in for some events, and seating capacity can be expanded to 150,000.
 Infrastructure is in place to expand the facility to include a short track, drag strip, and road course.